Anterior cruciate ligament: Operative treatment of the ACL

 A 2010 Los Angeles Times review of two medical studies discussed whether ACL reconstruction was advisable.
 One study found that children under 14 who had ACL reconstruction fared better after early surgery than those who underwent a delayed surgery.
 For adults 18 to 35, though, patients who underwent early surgery followed by rehabilitation fared no better than those who had rehabilitative therapy and a later surgery.

 The first report focused on children and the timing of an ACL reconstruction.
 ACL injuries in children are a challenge because children have open growth plates in the bottom of the femur or thigh bone and on the top of the tibia or shin.
 An ACL reconstruction typically crosses the growth plates, posing a theoretical risk of injury to the growth plate, stunting leg growth, or causing the leg to grow at an unusual angle.

 The second study noted focused on adults.
 It found no significant statistical difference in performance and pain outcomes for patients who receive early ACL reconstruction vs. those who receive physical therapy with an option for later surgery.
 This would suggest that many patients without instability, buckling, or giving way after a course of rehabilitation can be managed nonoperatively, but was limited to outcomes after two years and did not involve patients who were serious athletes.
-Patients involved in sports requiring significant cutting, pivoting, twisting, or rapid acceleration or deceleration may not be able to participate in these activities without ACL reconstruction.
+Patients involved in sports requiring significant pivoting, twisting, or rapid changes in motion or direction may not be able to participate in these activities without ACL reconstruction.